MateuszKubuszok/pipez/README.md

 **Rules of derivation**:

 * `case class` has a public constructor and each of its arguments is a `val`
 * Java Bean has a public default constructor and getters/setters that you can use to access/set its values (getters have `get`/`is` prefix while setters have `set` prefix)
 * both input and output is either case class or Java Bean
 * unless configuration tells otherwise each output field will require a matching input field to copy value from.
   Matching is done by comparing names of fields (`get`/`is`/`set` prefixes are stripped).
-The last configuration for output field "wins" and tells where to get the value from
+The last configuration for the output field "wins" and tells where to get the value from
 * if value cannot be copied because the types differ, derivation will attempt to summon `TypeClass[InputField, OutputField]` to convert it
 * if derivation cannot figure out where to get the value from (mismatching types + no conversion, no corresponding source field), it fails

 ```scala
 // This requires just rewriting fields in a dumb way...